The first Japanese opening theme was fairly expository itself.

 The original Mobile Suit Gundam did this to great effect declaring the Gundam has the only thing standing between the Earth and utter annihilation at the hands of giant enemy robots

-Their dub of Sonic X has one too, to an extent: "Got ourselves a situation / Stuck in a new location / Without any explanation..."
+The English dub of Sonic X has one to an extent: "Got ourselves a situation / Stuck in a new location / Without any explanation / No time for relaxation..."

 GaoGaiGar's opening is not so much an explanation of the show's premise as an anthem directed towards the heroes. ("Rage, steel cyborg!
 With a red mane and a golden arm!
 Shining G-Stone, to protect the hopes of the world, stand up now!")